 Learn about the education and preparation needed to become a forensic psychologist.
 Get a quick view of the requirements as well as details about training, job duties and licensure to find out if this is the career for you.

-Forensic psychologists work in the healthcare and legal systems, assisting physicians and courts to determine the mental state, competency for trial, fair sentencing, and other aspects, of patients suspected or convicted of crimes.
-To become a forensic psychologist and find work, at least a bachelor's degree in psychology is required.
-However, completion of a graduate degree (master's, Ph.D., or Psy.D.) in psychology, followed by licensure and certification, can increase employment and salary opportunities significantly.
+Forensic psychologists work in the healthcare and legal systems, assisting physicians and courts to determine the mental state, competency for trial, fair sentencing, and other aspects of patients suspected or convicted of crimes.
+To become a forensic psychologist, at least a Master's degree in psychology is required.
+However, completion of a Ph.D. or Psy.D. in psychology can increase employment and salary opportunities significantly.

 |Projected Job Growth (2012-2022)||12% (for all types of psychologists)*|

 Education Requirements for Forensic Psychologists

 While a forensic psychologist may find work with only a Master's degree, a Ph.D. in psychology or a Doctor of Psychology (Psy.D.) degree is recommended.
 Licensing is essential for all practicing psychologists and can be obtained by taking examinations through the state psychologist licensing board.
 The American Board of Professional Psychology (ABPP) classifies forensic psychology as a recognized specialty and offers certification examinations.